DJDanl/cpp-docs.pt-br/docs/standard-library/basic-ifstream-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` Uma referência a outro buffer de fluxo.
+*à direita* uma referência a outro buffer de fluxo.

 ### <a name="remarks"></a>Comentários

-A função membro troca o conteúdo desse objeto pelo conteúdo de `right`.
+A função membro troca o conteúdo desse objeto para o conteúdo da *certa*.

 ## <a name="see-also"></a>Consulte também